kristen770/Timeseries-Housing-Data-Analysis/README.md

 # Project Senario

 InvesTex is a real estate investment firm looking to make value buys in the Dallas/ Fort Worth Metroplex.
 Looking to buy low sell high the client is targeting a  18-36 month turn around on investment.
 They have asked for the 5 best zipcode to invest in.
 Using domain knowledge in conjunction with the data 'best' will be defined using the following metrics:

 1. Zipcodes location within or near a high preforming school disctrict
 2. Zipcodes relative price compared to other zipcode in the school disctrict
 3. Zipcodes that preform with highest yields for forcasted home prices.
 4. Other factors such as average lot size and permit favoribility may also be considered

+There are 207 zipcodes in the Dallas/ Fort Worth Metroplex, to filter the data further I applied the first metric of best- grouping zipcode by school district and then looking at the school district [grade](https://www.niche.com/k12/search/best-school-districts/m/dallas-fort-worth-metro-area/) of each district.

 # ARIMA Modeling